-50 years, eight gins, one Lifetime Achievement Award from The Gin Guild and Beefeater’s Master Distiller Desmond Payne still isn’t ready to put his feet up.
+50 years, eight gins, one Lifetime Achievement Award from The Gin Guild, and now an MBE, Beefeater’s Master Distiller Desmond Payne still isn’t ready to put his feet up.
 We chat to ‘Mr Beefeater’ about spending five decades in the gindustry...

 THE GIN GUILD: 50 years!
 How does it feel?

 DESMOND PAYNE: “Well, it is a long time, that’s for sure, but I tend to live in the present and concentrate on the exciting things that are going on today.
 This is not to say that I do not have many fond memories of the past five decades.

 THE GIN GUILD: How did it all start for you?

 DESMOND PAYNE: I started in the wine trade, I first worked in the cellars at Harrods learning from the bottom up.
 I applied for a job with Seager, Evans & Co. who were wine shippers, but who also had a gin distillery at Deptford in South East London.